rdsea/bigdataplatforms/tutorials/airflow/README.md

-# Simple tutorial for Running Apache Airflow.
+# Simple tutorial for running Apache Airflow

 The goal of this tutorial is to practice using workflows/pipelines for big data ingestion and processing.
 We select Apache Airflow as a framework for practices.